What is a studio?

 Students in the Department of Product Design have access to a wide range of shops for design, fabrication and prototyping.

 This is a complete fabrication facility used by product design students and by students in the furniture design courses taught in the Interior Architecture Program.
 The facility has hand tools, power equipment, and space for building projects of multiple scales.
 In addition, a plastics shaping tool area, industrial sewing machine area, a computer-programmable (CNC) router table for 3-or 4-axis cutting and milling, and a paint spray booth are located in adjacent spaces in the Woodshop.
-The Woodshop is located in the Millrace/North site complex across Franklin Boulevard from Lawrence Hall, just north of the Urban Farm.
+The Millrace Woodshop is located across Franklin Boulevard from Lawrence Hall, just north of the Urban Farm.
 Students can access by bicycle or on foot.

-The Studio Shop is a tools resource for students currently enrolled in School of Art + Design courses.
+The Lawrence Studio Shop is a tools resource for students currently enrolled in School of Art + Design courses.
 The “open shop” environment has been created to provide a safe, and professionally supervised space; in which students can create high-quality projects, while learning skills that further prepare them to excel in their chosen careers.
 The shop can be used for building models, cutting designs on the laser cutters into plastics or wood, or metals.
 The studio shop is located in 185 Lawrence Hall.

-The Fabrication Lab in the White Stag Building is used as an additional prototyping space and a digital fabrication facility for students at the UO in Portland.
+The Fabrication Lab in the White Stag Building is used as an additional prototyping space and a digital fabrication facility for College of Design students at the UO in Portland.
 The lab is equipped with a LASER-cutter, 3-D printer, computer numerical- control milled machine (CNC) and workshop machinery, and adjacent spray booth.

-The White Stag Innovation Lab is a sports product design space for teaching, prototyping, and materials research.
+This lab is a sports product design space for teaching, prototyping, and materials research.
 The lab includes specialty sports product production equipment, including single stitch, cover stitch, active seam flat stitch, post stitch, and serger sewing machines, a strobel, a 3-D printer and a heat press.